Edited By : Renée Deveney

 Roundup Alternatives for Farming

-With concerns about damage from windblown glyphosate to other crops and the rise of Roundup resistant weeds, farmers have sought effective alternatives.
-Farmers are also at higher risk of health effects from regular exposure to significant amounts of glyphosate.
+With concerns about glyphosate damage to other crops and the rise of Roundup-resistant weeds, farmers have sought effective alternatives.
+Farmers are also at higher risk of exposure to significant amounts of glyphosate, which may lead to health problems.

 Biopesticides and Herbicide Research